felipeochoa/aqua-lisp/_posts/2014-10-24-a-python-dsl.md

 Our implementation of the translation code has determined a first version of our DSL.
 From here, we'll begin implementing macros and functions so our translated code can run!
-I expect there will be some node types we'll go back and special-case in Python where different forms may be easier to work with in Lisp.
-Of course, we'll have to design our (first version of the) data model to fully implement many of the nodes here.
+I expect there will be some node types we'll go back and special-case in Python, where different forms may be easier to work with in Lisp.
+Of course, we'll also have to design our (first version of the) data model to fully implement many of the nodes here.